10yard/dkafe/readme.md

 ## Donkey Kong Arcade Frontend

-An arcade game launcher based on Donkey Kong, made for arcade cabinets, with incentives to play and unlock arcade games.
+An arcade game launcher based on Donkey Kong with incentives to play and unlock arcade games.
 It comes bundled with features and ready to go.
 You just need to provide your own dkong.zip.

 ![DKAFE frontend](https://github.com/10yard/dkafe/blob/master/artwork/about/frontend.png)